-Boutiques are the heart and soul of retail.
+Boutiques are the heart and soul of the retail world.
 Independent shops never miss a beat when it comes to keeping up with trends, and they carry unique items you can’t find anywhere else.
-If you’ve always dreamed of opening up your own specialty store, this guide to how to start a boutique is for you.
+If you’ve always dreamed of opening up your own specialty store, this guide on how to start a boutique is for you.

 How to decide what to sell at your boutique and how to source inventory